 Wardrobe by Vivienne Tam

-A growing concern over this change in Sung's musical studies caused her parents to insist that she consider doctoral programs in classical piano after she received her Master's degree.
-Walking a fine line between their agenda and her own, Sung requested information from various schools, including the New England Conservatory.
-A modest paragraph in NEC's brochure announced the brand new Thelonious Monk Institute of Jazz to be housed there, starting in 1995.
+A growing concern over this change in Helen's musical studies caused her parents to insist that she consider doctoral programs in classical piano after she received her Master's degree.
+Walking a fine line between their agenda and her own, she requested information from various schools, including the New England Conservatory.
+A modest paragraph in NEC's brochure announced the brand new Thelonious Monk Institute of Jazz Performance to be housed there, starting in 1995.
 The two-year program would only accept seven students, one on each instrument to form a jazz septet.
 Helen secretly decided to only apply for that program and was accepted as the pianist for the inaugural class.

 Wardrobe by Vivienne Tam